 a sperm cell in a

-fallopian tube into the uterus and attaches (implants) to the uterine wall.
+fallopian tube into the uterus.
+It then attaches (implants) to the wall of the uterus.

-Once the fertilized egg implants, the developing placenta begins releasing hCG
+After the fertilized egg implants, the growing placenta starts releasing hCG

 into your blood.
 Some hCG also gets passed in your urine.
 HCG can be found in

-the blood before the first missed menstrual period, as early as 6 days after
+the blood before the first missed menstrual period.
+This can be as early as 6 days after

-HCG helps to maintain your pregnancy and affects the
+HCG helps to keep your pregnancy going.
+It also affects the

 development of your

 baby (fetus).
-Levels of hCG increase steadily in the
+Levels of hCG go up fast in the

-first 14 to 16 weeks following your last menstrual period (LMP), peak around
+first 14 to 16 weeks after your last menstrual period.
+They are the highest around

-the 14th week following your LMP, and then decrease gradually.
+the 14th week following your last period.
+They then go down gradually.
 The amount that

-hCG increases early in pregnancy can give information about your pregnancy and
+hCG goes up early in pregnancy can give information about your pregnancy and

 the health of your baby.
 Soon after delivery, hCG can no longer be found in